lucianowayand/rural-assets-api/README.md

 # Rural Assets API

-This project is a backend API for managing rural producers and their properties.
+This project is a backend API for managing rural producers, their properties, and related assets.
 It is publicly available at:

 https://rural-assets-api.onrender.com